Best EM2 loadout in Warzone Season 5

 This part is pretty straightforward; simply reach Battle Pass tier 15 to unlock the EM2 in Warzone!
 You can also buy a blueprint in the store to access the blueprint version while you grind those tiers out.

 That’s all for the EM2!
 Now you’re ready to take Warzone’s newest Assault Rifle into Verdansk and crush your opponents.
-We’ve got a guide for the new Tec-9 SMG coming soon to complete your Season 5 loadout.
+We’ve got a guide for the new Tec-9 SMG as well to complete your Season 5 loadout.
 If you haven’t picked up the necessary Battle Pass tiers yet, visit our Warzone weapons tier list for some interim ideas!